 BA – Loyola University

-He is a former editor of the Southeastern Theatre Conference’s Theatre Symposium journal and coordinated two of its annual events.
-His book The Classically American Comedy of Larry Gelbart was published by The Scarecrow Press in 2004.
+Known best as a scholar of comedy, he has recently been named the editor of Text & Presentation (McFarland), in conjunction with the annual Comparative Drama Conference.
+He is a former editor of the Southeastern Theatre Conference’s Theatre Symposium journal (U of Alabama Press) and coordinated two of its annual events.
+His book, The Classically American Comedy of Larry Gelbart was published by The Scarecrow Press in 2004.
 He is currently working on a book of comedy theory, tentatively titled The Situation of Comedy, and a book on the “verbal semiotics” of theatre.